ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 1. In case of Exceptions, system triggers error messages as received from the Database.

 #### B. Fetch the List of Biometric Authentication Type based on a Language Code
-On receiving a request to fetch the List of Biometric Authentication Type with input parameters (Language Code) the system fetches the List of Biometric Authentication Type against the Language Code
+On receiving a request to fetch the List of Biometric Authentication Type with input parameters (Language Code), the system fetches the List of Biometric Authentication Type against the Language Code
 1. Validates if the request to add Biometric Authentication Type contains the following parameters
 * Language Code - Mandatory
 2. If the mandatory input parameters are missing, responds with all the data.